-Frame transfer is a special acquisition mode that is only available if your system contains a Frame Transfer CCD, (FT CCD) as is the case with Luca-S. An FT CCD differs from a standard CCD in 2 ways.
+Frame transfer is a special acquisition mode that is only available if your system contains a Frame Transfer CCD, (FT CCD) as is the case with the Luca-R. An FT CCD differs from a standard CCD in 2 ways.